 Instructions

-Add water, sugar, and jalapeños to a small sauce pan.
+- Make the simple syrup.
+Add 1/3 cup water, 1/3 cup granulated sugar, and 3 jalapeños, sliced to a small sauce pan.
 Bring to a boil over medium-high heat and stir to dissolve the sugar.
 Remove from heat and continue to steep the peppers for 10-15 minutes.
-Allow to cool.
+Strain and cool.